-1. Each firing of an associated asynchronous event is an arrival.
+- 1. Each firing of an associated asynchronous event is an arrival.
 Unless the handler has release parameters of type SporadicParameters, the arrival becomes a release event for the handler in strict accordance with the semantics given in "General Release Control" above.
-When the handler has release parameters of type SporadicParameters, the arrival becomes a release event for the handler in strict accordance with the semantics given in "Sporadic Release Control" above.

-- 2. For each release event that occurs for a handler, an entry is made in the arrival-time queue and the handler's fireCount is incremented by one. - 3.
-Initially, a handler is considered to be blocked-for-release-event and its fireCount is zero. - 4.
-Releases of a handler are serialized by having its handleAsyncEvent method invoked repeatedly while its fireCount is greater than zero: - (a) before invoking handleAsyncEvent, the fireCount is decremented and the front entry (when still present) removed from the arrival-time queue; - (b) each invocation of handleAsyncEvent, in this way, is a release; - (c) the return from handleAsyncEvent is the completion of a release; and - (d) processing of any exceptions thrown by handleAsyncEvent occurs prior to completion. - 5.
+When the handler has release parameters of type SporadicParameters, the arrival becomes a release event for the handler in strict accordance with the semantics given in "Sporadic Release Control" above. - 2.
+For each release event that occurs for a handler, an entry is made in the arrival-time queue and the handler's fireCount is incremented by one. - 3.
+Initially, a handler is considered to be blocked-for-release-event and its fireCount is zero - 4.
+Releases of a handler are serialized by having its handleAsyncEvent method invoked repeatedly while its fireCount is greater than zero: - (a) before invoking handleAsyncEvent, the fireCount is decremented and the front entry (when still present) removed from the arrival-time queue; - (b) each invocation of handle Async Event, in this way, is a release; - (c) the return from handleAsyncEvent is the completion of a release; and - (d) processing of any exceptions thrown by handleAsyncEvent occurs prior to completion. - 5.
 The deadline for a release is relative to the release event time and determined at the release event time according to the value of the deadline contained in the handler's release parameters.
 This value does not change, except as described previously for handlers using a REPLACE policy for MIT violation or arrival-time queue overflow. - 6.
 The application code can directly modify the fireCount. - (a) The getAndDecrementPendingFireCount method decreases the fireCount by one (when it is greater than zero), and returns the old value.
-This removes the front entry from the arrival-time queue but otherwise has no effect on the scheduling of the current schedulable, nor the handler itself.
+This removes the front entry from the arrival-time queue but otherwise has no

+- effect on the scheduling of the current schedulable, nor the handler itself.
 Any data parameter passed with the associated fire request is lost. - (b) The getAndClearPendingFireCount method is functionally equivalent to invoking getAndDecrementPendingFireCount until it returns zero, and returning the original fireCount value.
 Any data parameters passed with the associated fire requests are lost. - 7.
 The scheduler may delay the invocation of handleAsyncEvent to ensure the effective release time honors any restrictions imposed by the MIT violation policy, when applicable, of that release event. - 8.
 Cost monitoring and enforcement for an asynchronous event handler interacts with release events and completions as previously defined with the added requirement that at the completion of handleAsyncEvent, when the fireCount is now zero, then the cost monitoring and enforcement system is told to reset for this handler. - 9.
-The value of ReleaseParameters.isRousable controls whether a call to Schedulable.interrupt causes a premature release or only affects a running schedulable.

-- (a) When interrupt is called on a Schedulable and the Schedulable is running, the interrupt is market as pending and as soon as AI code is entered, an AIE is thrown. - (b) When interrupt is called on a Schedulable that is waiting for a release or its start time, the interrupt is marked as pending. - (c) Depending on the value of the isRousable property, start will prematurely complete, i.e., start user code, or simply wait for the start time to occur. - (d) Depending on the value of the isRousable property, the next release of a handler will occur immediately or not, but in both cases an AIE will be pending until the next AI method.
+The value of ReleaseParameters.isRousable controls whether a call to Schedulable.interrupt causes a premature release or only affects a running schedulable. - (a) When interrupt is called on an instance of Schedulable and the schedulable is running, the interrupt is made pending and as soon as AI code is entered, an AIE is thrown. - (b) When interrupt is called on an instance of RealtimeThread that is waiting for its next release or its start time, the interrupt is made pending. - (c) Depending on the value of the isRousable property, start will prematurely complete, i.e., start user code, or simply wait for the start time to occur. - (d) Depending on the value of the isRousable property, the next release of a firable handler, i.e., an enabled instance of AsyncBaseEventHandler which is attached to an instance of AsyncBaseEvent, will occur immediately or not, but in both cases an AIE will be pending until the next AI method.